 If you are not on campus right now, please visit our remote access page.

 We have a purchase request form if you need something that is not currently available.
+For questions about open access publishing, information about our open access memberships is available here.

 This guide collects information that new-to-Yale individuals will want to know to quickly get started using library resources.
 It is most useful to incoming graduate students, postdocs, faculty, staff, and lecturers.